Hardbacon logo

 The money in your account earns up to 5% interest, depending on how much you have across your Wealthsimple accounts.
 You can stay on top of your transactions from the app and instantly load your card with up to $5,000, giving you real-time access to your money when you need it regardless of geography.

-BMO Prepaid Mastercard
+BMO Prepaid Mastercard – Best for Peace of Mind

 The BMO Prepaid Mastercard is not free, but it has some extra features that make it worth the cost.
 For an annual fee of $6.95, which is significantly cheaper than some of BMO’s other travel credit cards, you’ll get purchase insurance and an extended warranty, interest-free purchases and cash advances.
 A foreign transaction fee of 2.5% applies to all foreign transactions, making it one of our lesser favourite prepaid travel cards on the list.

 Even though this card isn’t free, it’s one of the strongest prepaid credit cards on the market, backed by a globally recognized bank and Mastercard’s massive network.
-Some folks might consider the annual fee a reasonable price to pay for the insurance and the added peace of mind of an internationally recognized card.
+Some folks might consider the annual fee a reasonable price to pay for the warranties and the added peace of mind of an internationally recognized card.

 Benefits of prepaid travel cards over regular credit cards & cash